Medically Reviewed

 If you are struggling with addiction, it’s crucial to remember that addiction to drugs or alcohol is not a character flaw, a weakness, or a moral failing; substance use disorders (SUDs) are chronic mental health conditions characterized by an inability to control your drug or alcohol use.
 While the decision to first use drugs or alcohol is often voluntary, repeated problematic use may be accompanied by brain changes that ultimately make it very difficult for some people to quit using the substance.
 Fighting addiction is not a matter of willpower or desire – it’s a matter of recognizing a problem and seeking help.1

 Just as every person is unique, the manner in which you go about recovering from addiction must be unique and tailored to your specific needs to be optimally effective.
-If you want to know how to heal from substance abuse issues, and co-occurring mental health conditions such as depression or anxiety, you should understand that it may take time and persistence to recover, but recovery is well worth the effort.
+If you want to know how to heal from substance use issues, and co-occurring mental health conditions such as depression or anxiety, you should understand that it may take time and persistence to recover, but recovery is well worth the effort.
 Taking back control of your life and starting the path to recovery is one of the best things you can do for your overall health and wellbeing.
-If you’ve chosen to recover from substance abuse issues, we’ve prepared various methods and tips to assist you in your decision.
+If you’ve chosen to recover from substance use issues, we’ve prepared various methods and tips to assist you in your decision.

 Why Are Drugs Difficult to Quit?